 Some people can engage in repeated substance use over a prolonged period without developing psychological addictions (for details of the difference between psychological and physical addiction, see below) while others can find themselves addicted after a very few doses.
-It is commonly accepted that genes and environment are both at play – with certain environmental factors in particular (such as exposure to substance abuse in the home during childhood and adolescence) having been demonstrated to be prominent risk factors – but the roles they play are not yet fully understood: some people are obviously more predisposed towards addiction than others but as yet a full understanding of the precise reasons why remains elusive.
+It is commonly accepted that genes and environment are both at play – with certain environmental factors such as exposure to substance abuse during childhood being a trigger for later addiction.

 As heroin is a strongly physically addictive substance, however, even people who may not be especially susceptible to psychological addiction can become addicts fairly quickly if they engage in repeated heroin abuse within a short period of time – especially if the user has been injecting heroin (a good rule of thumb is that most aspects of heroin abuse and addiction, from the strength of the “high” to the severity of withdrawal symptoms, are intensified by intravenous consumption).